 The criminal records system, designed and maintained by the Administrative Office of the Courts, is name-based only and no guarantee can be made as to actual identity.
 For this reason, these record searches are more accurately described as a name inquiry check.
 The system is not based on identifiable characteristics such as fingerprints.
 Social Security Numbers are not indexed on the system; however, dates of birth, where known or reported, are reported on the system.

 If a more accurate search is required, it is recommended that a law enforcement agency be used to provide a search based on fingerprints rather than name.

 The name inquiry check you obtain from the Clerk's Office only searches criminal charges filed in Buncombe County, North Carolina, and will not pick up out-of-county, out-of-state, or federal charges.
 Some internet sites provide this type of search for a fee.

 You may mail a written request for a certified name inquiry check.
-To do so, please clearly state in your request that you would like a certified name inquiry check; provide the person’s first and last name, and middle initial if known); provide a $25.00 certified check or money order made payable to the Clerk of Superior Court; and provide a self-addressed, stamped envelope, for the copy.
-Mail your
+To do so, please clearly state in your request that you would like a certified name inquiry check; provide the person's first and last name, and middle initial if known, along with their date of birth; a $25.00 certified check or money order made payable to the Clerk of Superior Court; and provide a self-addressed, stamped envelope, for the copy.
+Mail your request to:

 Clerk of Superior Court